Stanley Matthews: Stoke City

 He played 29 First Division games in 1933–34, as Stoke secured their top-flight status with a 12th-place finish.
 Matthews added a Staffordshire Senior Cup winners' medal in 1934.
-He continued to progress in the 1934–35 campaign, and was selected by The Football League for an Inter-League game with the Irish League at The Oval, which finished 6–1 to the English.
+He continued to progress in the 1934–35 campaign and was selected by The Football League for an Inter-League game with the Irish League at The Oval, which finished 6–1 to the English.
 His England debut followed, and so did a further game for the Football League against the Scottish League.
 Stoke finished the season in 10th place.

-In 1935–36 Matthews continued to improve, and he added the double body swerve technique to his increasing arsenal of tricks.
-Largely out of the international picture, he put in 45 games for the "Potters" as Stoke finished fourth under Bob McGrory – the club's best ever finish.
+In 1935–36 Matthews continued to improve, adding the double body swerve technique to his increasing arsenal of tricks.
+Largely out of the international picture, he put in 45 games for the "Potters" as Stoke finished fourth under Bob McGrory – the club's best finish.
 He played 42 games in 1936–37, including the club's record 10–3 win over West Brom at the Victoria Ground.
-At the end of the season he was paid a loyalty bonus of £650, though the Stoke board initially insisted he was only due £500 as he had spent his first two years at the club as an amateur – this attitude left a sour taste in Matthews' mouth.
+At the end of the season, he was paid a loyalty bonus of £650, though the Stoke board initially insisted he was only due £500 as he had spent his first two years at the club as an amateur – this attitude left a sour taste in Matthews' mouth.

 Stoke slipped down the league in an extremely tight 1937–38 season, and, annoyed by rumours circulating the city of resentment in the dressing room against him for his England success, Matthews requested a transfer in February; his request was denied.
 His request became public knowledge, and, disturbed by the attention and harassment he was receiving from Stoke supporters urging him to stay, Matthews decided to take a few days off from the club to relax in Blackpool.
-Finding no peace there either, Stoke chairman Albert Booth told Matthews he would not be allowed to leave the club, and 3,000 City supporters organised a meeting to make their feelings known – they too demanded that he stay.
+Finding no peace there either, Stoke chairman Albert Booth told Matthews he would not be allowed to leave the club, and 3,000 City supporters organised a meeting to make their feelings known; they too demanded that he stay.
 Touched by their strength of feeling and worn out by the attention he was receiving, Matthews agreed to stay.
-Despite playing regularly for the national side, Matthews put in 38 games for Stoke in 1938–39, helping them to a seventh-place finish – there would not be another full season of Football League action until 1946.
+Despite playing regularly for the national side, Matthews put in 38 games for Stoke in 1938–39, helping them to a seventh-place finish.
+There would not be another full season of Football League action until 1946.